Sometime in the Middle of the Season…

 A girl had priorities, after all.

+Anyways, let us come back to my story.
 Until he managed to royally piss off some casino guys with a mafia complex.
-Our racket ended the morning they broke down our apartment door, demanding we give them back the money we no longer had.
-So I did what I always had before when I got myself into a sticky situation—I ran.
-After catching the first bus out of town, I saw an ad for The Real Werewives of Alaska on my phone.
+Our racket ended the morning.
+They broke down our apartment door, demanding we give them back the money we no longer had.
+So I did what I always had done before when I got myself into a sticky situation-I ran.
+After catching the first bus out of town, I saw an advertisement for The Real Werewives of Alaska on my phone.
 Holiday Falls became my new destination, and here I was, trying to prove I had what it took to be a Real Werewife.

 And these bears were beating me at my own game.